cory-weller/BIOL4585/08_using_HPC_clusters/README.md

 *Note*: the top line, formatted like `#!/usr/bin/env bash` is called a *shebang* line.
 It is used to identify what kind of language the file is written in, and ensures the file is executed using the right program.
 In this case, it's written in `bash` and would be executed as such.

-## Submitting and monitoring *SlURM* jobs

 To **submit** a new job, use the `sbatch` command followed by the name of the slurm script to be submitted.

 to **view your recent job history**, use the `sacct` command.
 Jobs can either be **PENDING** while waiting for resources to be available and **RUNNING** while being executed.
 Jobs that you interrupt will be labeled **CANCELLED** and jobs that exit with errors will be labeled **FAILED**.
 Those that exit without errors are labeled **COMPLETED**.

 To **cancel** a currently-running job, you can run `scancel JOBID`. `JOBID` is the number associated with a specific job, and you can view these IDs when you print your job history using `sacct`.
 You may wish to cancel a job if you realize there are mistakes in the code you submitted.

-Submit the example script located in your folder.
-The job should take one minute to run.
+Submit the example_1 script located in your folder, as shown below.
+The job should take a minute to run

 ```bash
 sbatch ./example_1.slurm